mofakhamr/docker-varnish/README.md

  `docker-compose up --build --force-recreate -d` and get the version listed.

- Because they all run on port 8080, you can't run them at the same time.
+ Because they all run on port 8080, you can't currently run them at the same time (but that's easy enough to fix from the docker-compose file or run time override).

+You'll get a dockerized Varnish that points to your host machine (instructions on docker->docker coming), the original repo did a good job of allowing customisations.

+Visit your host machine on port 8080, in my case all my sites are found under localhost, i.e. site1.localhost - so I just visit site1.localhost:8080 for the Varnished version, simple!